 We can help you make an informed decision about where you can safely splash or swim this summer!
 We are testing popular swimming, wading and paddling spots around the watershed for E. coli weekly between May 1 and September 30.
-E. coli, and in particular one strain called O157:H7, is an emerging cause of foodborne and waterborne illness.
+E. coli, in particular one strain called O157:H7, is an emerging cause of foodborne and waterborne illness.
 Beaches and other designated swimming locations are tested regularly, but areas not designated for swimming (swimming holes, locations along the river) are often not.
-Most streams the region will have some measurable level of E. coli, however, by limiting your contact recreation (swimming, wading, paddling) to areas with lower levels you can greatly reduce your risk of developing a water-borne illness.
-We rate sites as posted (red) or open (green) so it’s very easy to determine where it’s safe to swim.
+Most streams in the region will have some measurable level of E. coli, however, by limiting your recreation (swimming, wading, paddling) to areas with lower levels you can greatly reduce your risk of developing a water-borne illness.
+We rate sites as failed (red) or passed (green) so it’s very easy to determine where it’s safe to swim.
 Remember – green means go!

 Want to stay updated?

 Water quality conditions will be made available on Friday of each week.
 We can alert you when new water data become available!
 Click here to subscribe to email or text alerts or text YoughSwimmableWaters to 84483.